 Let’s take the care of some of our most vulnerable away from companies who only care about the bottom line and back into the hands of those who care for their fellow Iowans.

 MENTAL HEALTH MUST BE A TRUE PRIORITY, WITH FUNDING ALLOTTED.

-After years of unsettling reports of Iowa’s low rankings on various mental health care issues, the 2018 legislative session brought some progress on the issue, with a fairly expansive mental health care reform bill being signed into law.
-However, there needs to be a focus on how these mental health reforms will be paid for as the expansion of services begins to look like a symbolic rather than actual step forward without adequate funding to support it.
+After years of unsettling reports of Iowa’s low rankings on various mental healthcare issues, the 2018 legislative brought some progress on the issue, with a fairly expansive mental healthcare reform bill being signed into law.
+However, there needs to be a focus on how these mental health reforms will be paid for as the expansion of services begins to look symbolic rather than an actual step forward without adequate funding to support it.

 Currently, local authorities will be tasked with paying for this increase in services, and while the Iowa Republican delegation celebrated massive tax cuts being signed into law in May -- it begs the question, who will pay for these improvements in mental health care?

 We support funding efforts to help families diagnose mental health conditions, including autism, and help parents find adequate treatment options.